Bayesian Constraints on Pre-Equilibrium Jet Quenching and Predictions for Oxygen Collisions: Framework

 The hydrodynamic description of the bulk begins at a finite time $\tau_{\rm hyd} = 0.4$ fm.
-The initial condition of this nearly ideal fluid is reached through the Glasma evolution of saturated gluon fields (for reviews on this approach to thermalization, see~\cite{Schlichting:2019abc,Berges:2020fwq}).
-Quenching effects have traditionally been neglected before this time, largely due to the absence of reliable energy-loss calculations in the non-equilibrated phase.
+This parameter was fixed when the \texttt{IP-Glasma+JIMWLK+MUSIC+UrQMD} framework was tuned to LHC and RHIC data.
+The initial condition of this nearly ideal fluid is reached through the Glasma evolution of saturated gluon fields.
+The Glasma evolution should be followed by a kinetic evolution that drives the system toward hydrodynamics; however, this is not the setup used in the current bulk evolution framework.
+For reviews of this approach to thermalization, see~\cite{Schlichting:2019abc,Berges:2020fwq}.
+Quenching effects have traditionally been neglected before $\tau_{\rm hyd}$, largely due to the absence of reliable energy-loss calculations in the non-equilibrated phases.
 While an earlier start could be mimicked by adjusting the jet-medium coupling, combined observables such as high-$p_T$ $R_{AA}$ and $v_2$ are known to be sensitive to the actual value of the quenching onset time~\cite{Andres:2019eus,Stojku:2020wkh}.
 The need to address jet quenching in the earliest stages has been emphasized in recent works where the pre-hydro phase is modeled either by Glasma~\cite{Ipp:2020nfu,Avramescu:2023qvv} or by QCD effective kinetic theory (EKT)~\cite{Boguslavski:2023alu,Boguslavski:2023waw}.
 Despite differences in approach, these studies consistently conclude that the broadening per unit length in the short pre-equilibrium phase is considerably larger than in the equilibrated hydro phase.

-In the present work, we extend our energy loss framework to the pre-equilibrium stage as follows.
+In the present work, we extend our energy loss framework to the kinetic pre-equilibrium stage as follows.
 The out-of-equilibrium evolution of the local energy density has been extensively studied in EKT~\cite{Kurkela:2018wud,Kurkela:2018vqr,Mazeliauskas:2018yef,Kurkela:2019set,Almaalol:2020rnu,Soloviev:2021lhs}, and it is well captured by the hydrodynamic attractor.
 We use the attractor to extrapolate the effective local temperature for times $\tau$ earlier than $\tau_{\rm hyd}$ as~\cite{Giacalone:2019ldn,Garcia-Montero:2023lrd}:

 where $\mathcal{E}(\tilde\omega)$ is the attractor function, $\tilde\omega = \tau T_{\rm eff} / (4\pi\eta/s)$, and we implicitly used the the three flavor conformal equation of state of the EKT.
 We account for viscous corrections as